WP's HP: HOME | [Rails]: Rail Tour ~ Rail Plan ~ Rail Peg | Help? | Deutsch

 Frankfurt and Dresden, Berlin used the Pegnitz valley north east of

-With the end of the iron curtain and the reunion of Germany the line has been stimulated again, there are InterCity, EuroCity and ICE relations to Berlin and Prague.
+With the end of the iron curtain and the reunion of Germany the line has been stimulated again, there are or were InterCity, EuroCity and ICE relations to Berlin and Prague.
 Although the line is not yet electrified 29 bridges over the Pegnitz, 7 tunnels and several viaducts, most of them just in an 11 km long section, permit a relative straight line and high velocities on possibly one of the most beautiful lines in Northern Bavaria.

 So a lot of heavy traffic presents itself on the line, refer to the image on the left.
 I've pocketed them just by opportunity.